 Microsoft co-founder Bill Gates is one of the richest men in the world — and with good reason.
 He helped revolutionize the world by putting a computer on every desk.

-Gates is worth $98 billion today, according to Forbes, so his financial wisdom is not to be ignored.
+Gates is worth $128.1 billion today, according to Forbes, so his financial wisdom is not to be ignored.
+Learn what advice Gates has to give about work and money.

 Wait, didn’t Gates drop out of Harvard?
 Yes, he did.
 But in a 2014 Reddit “Ask Me Anything” thread, someone asked, “What is your best personal financial advice for people who make under $100,000 a year?”
 His answer: “Invest in your education.”